-- Active wildfire in service area - Mandatory evacuation orders in effect - Requests from emergency service providers/wildland managers - On-the-ground and/or real-time observations of utility operators - Coordinated response with other area utilities - "Particularly Dangerous Situation" associated with a Northwest Weather Service issued Red Flag Warning indicating an anomalous scenario with potentially catastrophic implications (generally based on wind and humidity).
+- Active wildfire in service area - Mandatory evacuation orders in effect - Requests from emergency service providers/wildland managers - On-the-ground and/or real-time observations of utility operators - Coordinated response with other area utilities

-If the IC recommends activating a PSPS and it is approved by the General Manager or designated Executive Team member:
+If the IC recommends activating a PSPS and it is approved by the GM or designated ET member:

-- PIO will initiate PSPS communication protocols for customers, inter-agency stakeholders and employees, including location (s) and expected duration of event. - Dispatch and ICS Command Staff will continuously monitor real time weather, outage/damage reports and other risk conditions which may include: - Available internal or external partner weather station data - Spot forecasts from NWS and/or EWEB contract forecast services - Field/operational staff observations and measurements - Indication of trips or damage to the system - Wildfire activity in area/available fire response resources - ICS will continue to monitor weather forecasts and maintain close communication with public safety officials and area utilities throughout the event to determine when conditions warrant reenergizing circuits.
+- PIO will initiate PSPS communication protocols for customers, inter-agency stakeholders and employees, including location (s) and expected duration of event. - Dispatch and ICS Command Staff will continuously monitor real time weather, outage/damage reports and other risk conditions which may include: - Available internal or external partner weather stations - Spot forecasts from NWS - Field Operational staff observations and measurements - Indication of trips or damage to the system - Wildfire activity in area/available fire response resources - ICS will continue to monitor weather forecasts and maintain close communication with public safety officials and area utilities throughout the event to determine when conditions warrant reenergizing circuits.
 Staffing plans and any outside resources needed will be made ready so that safety patrols can proceed when the PSPS is de-activated. - IC will schedule and conduct a 'hotwash' to debrief the PSPS event to continuously improve response protocols and practices.

-Wildfire Safety Operational Settings Protocols
+Fire Safety Operational Settings Protocols

-Event Operational Response Notes Red Flag Warnings (RFW) - Outside Fire Season and during IFPL 1 HFRZ circuits covered by the RFW, including BPA-owned Transmission Lines if approved by BPA, will be placed in wildfire safety settings mode for the duration of the Red Flag Warning Event.
-If there is a trip on the circuit, patrols will be conducted to ensure the cause of the fault has been cleared and it is safe to re-energize (daylight hours).
+Event Operational Response Notes Red Flag Warnings (RFW) - Outside Fire Season and During IFPL 1 HFRZ circuits covered by the RFW, including BPA-owned Transmission Lines if approved by BPA, will be placed in wildfire safety settings mode for the duration of the RFW event.
+If there is a trip on the circuit, patrols will be conducted to ensure the cause of the fault has been cleared and it is safe to re- energize the line (daylight hours).
 RFW events can occur in spring/early summer and later in the fall when other fire risk conditions are relatively low (temperatures, fuel moisture contents).
 This operational response is intended to balance risk and reliability.
 IFPL 2 IFPL 2 for East Lane triggers moving HFRZ circuits into wildfire safety settings and leaving them in that mode until IFPL returns to Level 1.
 Timing for moving in and out of this operational response will be based on local agency fire season declarations (e.g., from low to moderate risk) and weather forecasting for EWEB service territory.
 Extreme Fire Danger EWEB may proactively de-energize circuits to protect public safety (PSPS) in cases of high fire danger (nearby wildfire, impending dangerous fire weather conditions).
 EWEB will provide 24-hr advance communication to impacted customers and critical infrastructure partners if warning is received early enough to do so.
-All PSPS circuits will be fully patrolled in daylight hours prior to reenergization.
+All PSPS circuits will be fully patrolled in daylight hours prior to re- energization.
 The number of impacted circuits and duration of the PSPS event will be determined on a case-by case basis considering weather forecasts, on the ground observations and emergency managers/public safety partner input.

-Wildfire Safety & Protection

-Enhancing public safety and reducing risks
+Wildfire Safety & Protection Enhancing public safety and reducing risks